 It is worth mentioning that this hostel supports local farmers and markets.
-They purchase their fruits, eggs, vegetables, and other ingredients from the countryside areas near Bogota particularly Cundinamarca and Tolima.
-They also are eco-friendly and practice recycling and reusing of materials.
+They purchase their local Colombian fruits, eggs, vegetables, and other ingredients from the countryside areas near Bogota particularly Cundinamarca and Tolima.
+They also are eco-friendly and practice recycling and reusing materials.

 If you want to squeeze in some work, you can work from the terrace or the more convenient business center.
 The cozy living room can also be where you can relax after work.
 The owners wanted this to be home to digital nomads, budget travelers, and those who live their life on the road.